How to Prevent Data Breaches: Best Tactics

 15. Limit Access Privileges

-Another data breach prevention tip is that organisations should limit employee access privileges based on their job roles so that only those with a legitimate need have access sensitive data such as customer data and records or financial documents.
+Another data breach prevention tip is that organisations should limit employee access privileges based on their job roles so that only those with a legitimate need have access to sensitive data such as customer data and records or financial documents.

-This process of data breach prevention helps minimise the risk of unauthorised access since only those with appropriate authorisation will have permission view certain types of data.
+This process of data breach prevention helps minimise the risk of unauthorised access since only those with appropriate authorisation will have permission to view certain types of data.

 16. Use Secure Connections For Remote Access